 Where a person is noted on the register referred to in section 26GZI as having a security interest (as defined in Part III Division 3E) in a licence, the Minister must not approve the transfer of the licence or the water entitlement under the licence, or of an agreement referred to in clause 30, without the written consent of that person.

-[Clause 34 inserted by No. 49 of 2000 s.
-52; amended by No. 38 of 2007 s.
+[Clause 34 inserted: No. 49 of 2000 s.
+52; amended: No. 38 of 2007 s.
 101(3).]

 35. Some cl.
 32 applications to be notified to others who can make submissions